Turkey says Syria town about to fall as Islamic State advances

 Two months into the U.S. campaign, the U.S. military has added a new weapon to its arsenal in Iraq, using Apache helicopters for the first time, U.S. officials said on Monday.

-Turkish Deputy Prime Minister Yalcin Akdogan called for more U.S. action.
-"Our government and our related institutions have emphasised to U.S. officials the necessity of immediately ramping up air bombardment in a more active and efficient way," he said, according to the website of the television channel AHaber.

-Turkey, a NATO member that shares a 900-kilometre (500-mile) border with Syria and has the most powerful military in the region, has so far refrained from joining the campaign, but the plight of Kobani has increased pressure to act.
+Turkey, a NATO member which shares a 900-kilometre (500-mile) border with Syria and has the most powerful military in the area, has so far refrained from joining the campaign, but the plight of Kobani has increased pressure to act.

 Turkey says the scope of the campaign in Syria should be broadened to seek to remove Assad from power.
 It has sought a no-fly zone in northern Syria, which would require the coalition to take on Assad's air force as well as Islamic State, a move Washington has not agreed to.